microbean/microbean-datasource-cdi-hikaricp/README.md

 properties are processed in the manner described below.

-Properties in each `datasource.properties` file are inspected if they start with a datasource name that does not contain a period ('`.`') followed by the string `.dataSource.` followed by the name of a [Hikari connection pool configuration setting][hikaricp-config].
+Properties in each `datasource.properties` file are inspected if they start with either `javax.sql.DataSource.` or `com.zaxxer.hikari.HikariDataSource.`, followed by a datasource name that does not contain a period ('`.`'), followed by the name of a [Hikari connection pool configuration setting][hikaricp-config].
-**Note that in some cases these properties will therefore contain the seemingly redundant string `.dataSource.dataSource.`.**

 Properties are not read until all `datasource.properties` [classpath resources][classpath-resources] have been effectively combined together.